 Our first customer service center and principal sales, marketing and development facilities and administrative offices are located on owned premises comprising approximately 39,000 square meters in an economic development park in Shanghai, China.
 Our second customer service center is located in our owned premises in Nantong, China, comprising approximately 80,000 square meters.
 We have offices in Hong Kong, Beijing, Guangzhou, Shenzhen, Chengdu, Qingdao, Shenyang, Xiamen, Hangzhou, Wuhan, Nanjing, Sanya and Lijiang.
-We also maintain a sales network in approximately 50 cities in China.
+We also maintain a sales network in approximately 45 cities in China.
 We believe that we will be able to obtain adequate facilities, principally through the leasing of appropriate properties, to accommodate our expansion plans in the near future.

-To support our anticipated future business expansion, we have acquired the land use right to a piece of land in Nantong, Jiangsu Province in early 2008 for approximately RMB49 million.
+We have acquired the land use right to a piece of land in Nantong, Jiangsu Province in early 2008 for approximately RMB49 million.
 Nantong is approximately 110 kilometers north of Shanghai.
 In September 2008, we announced the commencement of construction of the Nantong customer service center.
 In December 2008, we entered into a construction agreement with Shanghai No. 1 Construction Co., Ltd. to construct the Nantong customer service center.
 The total contract value of the construction agreement was approximately RMB296 million.
-The aggregate investment for the Nantong customer service center including land costs, construction costs and other improvement costs is expected to be approximately RMB457 million.
-Approximately RMB342 million (US\$52 million) was paid as of December 31, 2010, with the remainder expected to be paid in 2011.
+The aggregate investment for the Nantong customer service center including land costs, construction costs and other improvement costs, is approximately RMB457 million.
+Approximately RMB426 million (US\$68 million) was paid as of December 31, 2011, with the remainder expected to be paid in 2012.
+We funded the construction from our operating cash flow.
 Nantong customer service center began operations in May 2010.